This post may contain affiliate links. Read the full disclosure

-Some destinations make you feel like you are walking into your very own fairytale and no place makes you feel that way more than Neuschwanstein Castle.
+Some destinations make you feel like you are walking into your very own fairytale and few places make you feel that way more than Neuschwanstein Castle.
 This guide will help you plan your visit to Schloss Neuschwanstein, with everything you need to know before you visit the most famous castle in Germany.

-King Maximilian’s son, Ludgwig II went on to build his own castle on the site where Vorderhohenschwangau Castle and Hinterhohenschwangau Castle previously existed.
+King Maximilian’s son, Ludwig II went on to build his own castle, Neuschwanstein, on the site where Vorderhohenschwangau Castle and Hinterhohenschwangau Castle previously existed.

 If Neuschwanstein Castle seems familiar, that’s probably because it is.
-Disney used the castle as inspiration for Sleeping Beauty’s castle for the Disneyland theme parks.
+Disney used the castle as inspiration for Sleeping Beauty’s castle for the Disney theme parks.

 We visited both Hohenschwangau Castle and Neuschwanstein Castle during a week in the Bavarian region of Germany, in the middle of December.